 Accountability is one of the key principles set out in the UK GDPR.
-It involves putting in place proportionate and risk-based data protection measures to comply with data protection law the applicable principles, which will depend on whether the processing is subject to the special purposes exemption.
+It involves putting in place proportionate and risk-based data protection measures to comply with data protection law.

 Being accountable enables you to show others what practical measures you have put in place, including the steps you take to keep personal data safe.
 It is important to review these measures regularly to check that they continue to be appropriate.